whatnote/ClaimsCorner/README.md

 ## About

-Claims corner is a proof of concept for a claims portal to be utilised by an insurer broker.
+Claims corner is a proof of concept for a claims portal to be utilised by an insurer broker connecting the to their client to assit in providing faster and easier claims reporting.
 The stratergy is the broker give their client access to our portal to report claims, in return for this the client has a ready made claims record and archive.

 ## UX